strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

   user.key: # Private key of the user
 ```

-The `authorization` property allows to specify the type of authorization used for that user.
+The `authorization` property allows specifying the type of authorization used for that user.
 Currently, the only supported authorization type is the Simple authorization which means using the `SimpleAclAuthorizer` as the default authorization plugin which is part of the Apache Kafka project.

-This kind of authorization is based on describing ACL rules in the `acls` property and for each of them:
+This kind of authorization is based on describing ACL rules in the `acls` property and for each of them, it's possible to define:

 * `type`: type of ACL rule.
 Possible values are `allow` or `deny`.
 * `operation`: specifies the operation which will be allowed or denied.
 Possible values are `Read`, `Write` and more.
 * `resource`: specifies the resource for which does the rule apply.
-Possible values are `Topics`, `Consumer Groups` and 'Clusters`.
+Possible values are `Topics`, `Consumer Groups` and `Clusters`.

-Back to the above example snippet, we are describing a user `my-user` which is authenticated using TLS client authentication and have the following permissions:
+Back to the above example snippet, we are describing a user `my-user` which is authenticated using TLS client authentication and it has the following permissions:

 * it can `Read` from the topic `my-topic`
 * it can `Write` to the topic `my-topic-2`